davidchaimsmirnoff/PDF_SELECTOR/README.md

 ![Alt text](images/SaveMode.png)

-**Now once the program is running on the web browser run `python Selector.py` in your Terminal/ClientShell of choice as in the picture bellow.**
+**Now once the program is running on the web browser run `python Selector.py` for Windows and `sudo python3 SelectorAppleDevice.py` if your on Apple Mac in your Terminal/ClientShell of choice as in the picture bellow.**

 ![Alt text](images/RunningPython.png)